- Books, Literature, and Writing»

-I prayed silently in my heart, that the bus wouldn’t be to full, praying as Jesus did praying when He was in the Garden of Gethsemane, “Father, not my will, but Yours be done.”
-I simply yielding my will and ways to God—my Heavenly Father knows best His plans for me in what I was about to experience the next few hours.
+I prayed silently in my heart that the bus wouldn't be too full.
+Praying as Jesus did when He was in the Garden of Gethsemane, "Father, not my will, but Yours."
+And so, yielding my will and ways to God—my Heavenly Father knows best His plans for me in what I was about to experience the next few hours.

 Maybe, too, my anxious moment that the bus might be full was an "intuition," as my hopes banished when the bus finally arrived, nearly 40 minutes late.

 When I boarded the bus I found, to my disappointment (anyway), that that big "dog" was indeed full, loaded to the hilt.
 I stood all the way to Columbus (Ohio)—for nearly two hours, I guess.

 Hence, if my return trip home to Columbia, South Carolina, from Marion, Ohio, was any indication of Greyhound's business, then Greyhound isn't hurting for business.
 Of course, too, perhaps it was because the southbound route from Marion to Columbia was on a Detroit to Tampa run, Florida a popular destination.
 But who in their right mind wants to go to Florida this time of year?
 Having lived there myself for a bit over three years, I've concluded that the best time to be in Florida is the fall or spring.